 Gas and electricity bills are usually one of our biggest monthly outgoings behind our mortgage or rent and Council Tax, but there’s no reward for sticking with one provider.

 The golden rule is not to slip on to your supplier’s standard variable tariff – the rate consumers are moved to after an introductory deal expires – as this tends to be the most expensive type of energy tariff.
 Latest data from the energy regulator Ofgem shows that as many as 15m UK households are currently on their suppliers’ least competitive standard variable tariff and therefore are likely to be paying more than they need to.
-According to Ofgem, in June 2020, the average standard variable tariff cost £1,125 a year, whilst the annual bill for cheapest tariff available cost around £791 a year, a difference of £334.

 The pipes and wires that bring gas and electricity into your house are run by the National Grid, rather than your energy supplier.
 This means that the energy you pay your supplier for is literally the same from one company to the next – apart from a supplier’s commitment to feeding in renewable energy to the grid.

 So if the energy itself is literally the same, which means the important things to focus on are the cost of the energy and the service you get from your supplier.
 With energy suppliers this is not always a trade off, with some of the most competitive deals coming from new suppliers who offer great customer service too.